sourcegraph/deploy/doc/development.md

 To create images for all cloud providers:

 1. Update the `instance_version` variable on line 1 inside the [packer/build-variables.hcl file](../packer/build-variables.hcl) with the version number for the build
+   * If trying to create a non-development build, also set `dev = false`.
 2. Run `bash build.sh` from the root of this repository, which will:
    - Build the images for all sizes for each supported cloud provider
    - Copy them to the relevant regions